 Subtitle: Lesson learned.
 Real world experience and personal preference should be weighed more than raw specs, features and opinions.

-Disclaimer: Real world, unbelievably unscientific, non-Pixel peeping, personally biased musings not intended to be a review below.
+Disclaimer: Real world, unbelievably unscientific, non-Pixel peeping, personally biased musings below.

 So a funny (although not surprising) thing happened when I walked in to the camera store yesterday…